 AV-Rated Healthcare Counsel.
-27-Year Lawyer.
+31-Year Lawyer.
 Former Federal Law Clerk.
 AVVO Rated 10.

 Having extensive litigation-based experience representing healthcare providers, businesses and professionals in many state and federal courts, Kevin focuses his law practice exclusively on the healthcare industry, representing medical practices, individual physicians and physician groups, other licensed healthcare providers and professionals, and closely held healthcare-related businesses.
 Kevin advises and represents his healthcare clients in transactions, contracts and operations, often dealing with unique and esoteric regulatory, administrative and medical board matters.
 He also represents and advocates for his healthcare clients in complex civil litigation in state and federal court, at the trial and appellate levels, as well as arbitration and other forms of dispute resolution.
-He is licensed in Georgia and South Carolina.
-Kevin has held Martindale Hubbell’s prestigious AV-rating for over fifteen years and is rated “10” by AVVO.
+Kevin is honored to have been selected to Super Lawyers as a top rated healthcare attorney and by Best Lawyers as a healthcare and commercial litigation attorney.
+Kevin has held Martindale Hubbell‘s prestigious AV-rating for over fifteen years and is rated “10” by AVVO.
 Read original client and peer reviews posted to AVVO here.

 When not practicing law, Kevin enjoys cycling and other fitness activities, boating, golf, traveling abroad and, above all, the company of his family and friends.